joshuacherian/joshuacherian.github.io/_posts/2019-11-29-Sounds-About-Right.md

 Named after the upper limit of the human hearing range, 20K tells the stories of the sounds we hear.
 Yes, it's very meta, but it's so well done.

 ### Listen to This:
--[Space](https://overcast.fm/+HhScw4Ppk): Yet another podcast about space.
+- [Space](https://overcast.fm/+HhScw4Ppk): Yet another podcast about space.
 Are you surprised?
 But wait, there's no sound in space...or is there?
--[Sonic Seasoning](https://overcast.fm/+HhSe3hEII): A surprising look at the connection between sound and taste.
+- [Sonic Seasoning](https://overcast.fm/+HhSe3hEII): A surprising look at the connection between sound and taste.
 You should probably listen to this one with some chocolate handy.

 # Conclusion